Sodium Valproate

 Limit caffeine intake, avoid smoking and mouthwashes containing alcohol, drink water regularly, and chew sugar-free gum/candy might prevent dry mouth.

-Sodium Valproate may change the results of liver enzymes, and urine and blood tests.
+Sodium Valproate may change the results of liver enzymes, urine and blood tests.
 Inform the person doing the tests that you are taking Sodium Valproate.

 Store Sodium Valproate at room temperature, in a dry place.
 Keep out of sight and reach of children.